 Researching Promising Crops

-Together with Wageningen University we have started a research project focusing on w promising crops.
-These Moringa and Thaumatin.
+Together with Wageningen University we have started a research project focusing on promising crops.
+Our primary focus is on Moringa and Thaumatin.
 The objective of the study is to look at the cultivation aspects of the crops, the processing opportunities and challenges together with and perhaps most importantly the product application and market opportunities thereof.

 Some of the questions that where raised: